Srikanth Kidambi, unbeaten and unfazed, leads India to the top of the world

 And after India’s triumph on Sunday, Srikanth suggested as much.
 Part of the answer when asked about how this current achievement felt when compared to the highs of his past was, “Becoming world No 1 was always a dream, I’m just happy that I was able to achieve it [in 2018].
 And yes, I’m definitely working towards becoming world No 1 again.”

-He’d be the first to tell you that the Thomas Cup triumph was a complete team effort, but there is not denying that Srikanth was the rock on which it was built.
+He’d be the first to tell you that the Thomas Cup triumph was a complete team effort, but there is no denying that Srikanth was the rock on which it was built.

 Also read: